techiediaries/blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 app.set('views', path.join(__dirname, 'views'));
 app.set('view engine', 'jade');

 // The .use method is similar to the .set method, where it allows us to set further configurations.
-The .use method also acts as a chain of events that will take place once a request hits our Node Js application.
+The .use method also acts as a chain of events that will take place once a request hits our Node.js application.
 First we'll log the request data, parse any incoming data, and so on. app.use(logger('dev'));
 app.use(bodyParser.json());
 app.use(bodyParser.urlencoded({ extended: false }));